uselesstechjunks/leetcode/docs/source/dsalgo.rst

 * Number of islands (DFS/BFS).
 * Shortest path in a graph (Dijkstra’s algorithm).
 * Detect cycle in an undirected graph (union-find).

-More Problems:

-* You are given a directed graph where each node represents a city and edges represent roads between them with a time cost.
-Find the smallest time to travel between two given cities, but you can use a "shortcut" road that reduces the time of any one edge to zero.
-* A maze is represented as a grid.
-Each cell is either walkable or a wall.
-Find the minimum number of walls you must break to create a path from the top-left corner to the bottom-right corner.
-* You are given a graph with nn nodes and mm edges, where each edge has a weight.
-Determine if there exists a subset of edges such that the graph becomes a tree and the sum of weights is odd.
-* You are tasked to partition a graph into two subgraphs such that the difference in the number of nodes between the two subgraphs is minimized.
-* In a large social network graph, find the smallest group of people (nodes) such that every other person in the network is directly connected to at least one person in this group.
-* Find the longest path in a Directed Acyclic Graph (DAG) where all nodes must be visited exactly once.
-* Given a weighted undirected graph, find the number of distinct Minimum Spanning Trees (MSTs) that can be formed.
-* You are given a graph where each node has a value.
-Find the largest sum of values that can be obtained by traversing from a given start node to an end node while following the graph’s edges.
-* You are given a directed graph representing a city's one-way road system.
-Each node represents an intersection, and each edge represents a road.
-Due to construction, one road (edge) can be closed.
-Determine whether the city remains fully connected (i.e., you can still reach all intersections from any starting intersection) if any one road is removed.
-* You are given an undirected graph representing a set of servers connected by cables.
-A server is considered critical if removing it causes some servers to become disconnected.
-Find all the critical servers in the graph.
-* A company wants to install a messaging system in its office building.
-The building is represented as a weighted undirected graph, where nodes are rooms and edges are connections between rooms.
-Messages can only travel over edges.
-Determine the minimum set of edges to remove such that there is no path between two specific rooms while keeping the rest of the graph connected.
-* You are given a directed acyclic graph (DAG) where each node represents a task, and each edge (u, v) means task u must be completed before task v.
-Multiple workers are available to work on tasks simultaneously.
-Each task takes exactly 1 unit of time to complete.
-Calculate the minimum time required to complete all tasks.
-* Given a grid with n rows and m columns, each cell is either land (1) or water (0).
-You can traverse only horizontally or vertically.
-A bridge can be built between two pieces of land separated by water if the Manhattan distance between them is 1.
-Determine the minimum number of bridges needed to connect all pieces of land into a single connected component.
-* A tournament is represented as a directed graph, where each edge (u, v) means team u defeated team v.
-Some match results are missing, represented as missing edges.
-Determine if it is possible to orient the missing edges such that the resulting graph is still a tournament.
-* You are given an undirected graph representing a city's sewer system, where nodes are sewer junctions and edges are pipes connecting them.
-Certain pipes are old and at risk of breaking.
-Find the minimum number of new pipes that need to be added to ensure that no single pipe failure disconnects any part of the system.
-* You are given a weighted undirected graph representing a network of computers.
-Some edges are "critical" (important for connectivity), and some are "pseudo-critical" (important but can be replaced by other edges).
-Write an algorithm to classify each edge as critical, pseudo-critical, or neither.

-Complicated Problems

-Problem 0: Verifying and Improving Connectivity in Sham-Poobanana

-	The police department in the city of Sham-Poobanana has converted every street into a one-way road.
-The mayor claims that it is possible to legally drive from any intersection in the city to any other intersection.

-	(a) Verify Strong Connectivity: Design an algorithm to determine whether the city is strongly connected.
-If it is not, refute the mayor’s claim.
-	(b) Good Intersections: Call an intersection xx good if, for any intersection yy that one can legally reach from xx, it is possible to legally drive from yy back to xx.
-Devise an algorithm to verify or refute this claim.
-	(c) Reachability Pairs: Count the number of pairs of intersections (A,B)(A,B) where AA can reach BB, but BB cannot reach AA.
-	(d) Maximum Reachability Intersection: Find the intersection with the highest reachability, defined as the number of intersections reachable from it.
-	(e) Restoring Strong Connectivity: Determine the minimum number of streets that need to be converted back to two-way roads to make the city strongly connected.
-	(f) Signage Changes with Minimum Hires: People can be hired at intersections to convert roads back to two-way streets.
-They must obey traffic laws while doing so (i.e., they can only travel back on a street after making it two-way).
-Devise an efficient algorithm to minimize the number of people hired and provide an order of operations for each person to change signage.

-Problem 1: Counting Unreachable Pairs

-	The mayor of Trafficville claims that any intersection AA can reach intersection BB if there exists a path from AA to BB.

-	(a) Count the number of intersection pairs (A,B)(A,B) where AA can reach BB, but BB cannot reach AA.
-	(b) Design an efficient algorithm to find such pairs and compute the count.

-Problem 2: Restoring Strong Connectivity with Fewest Changes

-	In FixItTown, some streets have been incorrectly converted to one-way roads, making some intersections unreachable.

-	(a) Design an algorithm to compute the minimum number of streets that need to be converted to two-way roads to make all intersections strongly connected.
-	(b) Modify your algorithm to prioritize converting streets with the smallest total cost (each street has a given conversion cost).

-Problem 3: Hiring to Restore Connectivity

-	In TrafficFixCity, people can be hired at intersections to convert nearby one-way streets into two-way roads.
-Each person must follow traffic laws and can only travel back after making a road two-way.

-	(a) Determine the fewest number of people required to be hired to make the city strongly connected.
-	(b) For each hired person, provide an order of operations for changing signage while obeying traffic laws.

-Problem 4: Detecting Good Intersections

-	In LoopLand, an intersection is called "good" if, for any intersection reachable from it, there exists a path back to the original intersection.

-	(a) Describe an efficient algorithm to determine whether a given intersection is "good."
-	(b) Count the number of good intersections in the entire city.

-Problem 5: Optimal Subset for Strong Connectivity

-	In PathTown, certain intersections are critical for connectivity.
-Removing them disconnects parts of the city.

-	(a) Find the smallest subset of intersections that, when removed, makes the city no longer strongly connected.
-	(b) If no such subset exists, prove that the city is strongly connected.

 5. Recursion and Backtracking
 ---------------------------------------------------------------------------------